 Our 3880 MRI compatible patient vital signs monitoring system has been designed with non-magnetic components and other special features to safely and accurately monitor a patient's vital signs during various MRI procedures.
 The IRADIMED 3880 system operates dependably in magnetic fields up to 30,000 gauss, which means it can operate virtually anywhere in the MRI scanner room.
-The IRADIMED 3880 has a compact, lightweight design allowing it to travel with the patient from their critical care unit, to the MRI and back, resulting in increased patient safety through uninterrupted vital signs monitoring and decreasing the amount of time critically ill patients are away from critical care units.
-The features of the IRADIMED 3880 include: wireless ECG with dynamic gradient filtering; wireless SpO2 using Masimo® algorithms; non-magnetic respiratory CO2; invasive and non-invasive blood pressure; patient temperature, and; optional advanced multi-gas anesthetic agent unit featuring continuous Minimum Alveolar Concentration measurements.
+The IRADIMED 3880 has a compact, lightweight design allowing it to travel with the patient from their critical care unit to the MRI and back, resulting in increased patient safety through uninterrupted vital signs monitoring and decreasing the amount of time critically ill patients are away from critical care units.
+The features of the IRADIMED 3880 include: wireless ECG with dynamic gradient filtering; wireless SpO2 using Masimo® algorithms; non-magnetic respiratory CO2; invasive and non-invasive blood pressure; patient temperature, and optional advanced multi-gas anesthetic agent unit featuring continuous Minimum Alveolar Concentration measurements.
 The IRADIMED 3880 MRI compatible patient vital signs monitoring system has an easy-to-use design and allows for the effective communication of patient vital signs information to clinicians.

 We generate revenue from the sale of MRI compatible medical devices and accessories, extended warranty agreements, services related to maintaining our products and the sale of disposable products used with our devices.
 The principal customers for our MRI compatible products include hospitals and acute care facilities, both in the United States and internationally.
 As of December 31, 2021, our direct U.S. sales force consisted of 21 field sales representatives, 3 regional sales directors and supplemented by 4 clinical application specialists.
 Internationally, we have distribution agreements with independent distributors selling our products.
+As of September 30, 2022 our direct U.S. sales force consisted of 22 field sales representatives, 3 regional sales directors and supplemented by 5 clinical application specialists.
+Internationally, we have distribution agreements with independent distributors selling our products.

-Selling cycles for our devices have varied widely and have historically ranged between three and six months in duration with more recent trends lengthening beyond this historical range due to the COVID-19 pandemic.
+Selling cycles for our devices have varied widely and have historically ranged between three and six months in duration.
 We also enter into agreements with integrated delivery health systems and healthcare supply contracting companies in the U.S. Our agreements with healthcare supply contracting companies enable us to sell and distribute our products and services to their member hospitals.
 Under these agreements, we are required to pay these group purchasing organizations ("GPOs") a fee of three percent of the sales of our products to their member hospitals.